coderefinery/documentation/_episodes/02-in-code-documentation.md

 > # if() ...
 > # Now it connects to the API with o-auth2, updated 05/05/2016
 > ```
+> Instead: use git to keep track of different versions of your code.
 {: .callout}

 ## Writing docstrings in python